FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 ![](https://img.shields.io/badge/xtd_0.1.1--beta-FFA500)

 Notes: Clicking on `choice` objects and resizing the parameters window causes the program to stop responding.
-Your mileage may vary.
+However, you can use the scroll wheel to change `choice` values and resize the window while in the other menus to work around these.
 </details>

 Translation